JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/functions.md

 ![IMAGE - go function passing by reference and value - IMAGE](../../../docs/pics/go-function-passing-by-reference-and-value.jpg)

-### PASSING PARAMETERS BY VALUE (COPY)
+### PASSING PARAMETERS BY VALUE (COPY) - PARAMETER NOT CHANGED

-Passes a copy of that value.
+Passes a copy of the parameter's value and gets something back (return).

-So if I alter the value inside a function it will not change it outside the function.
+Will not change the value of the parameter that was passed.

 ```go
 a := 33